-Brandon’s compositions have recently been performed by the New York Festival of Song, Miami Frost Wind Ensemble, sTem Trio, Trade Winds Quintet at the Umoja Centre in Tanzania, Boston New Music Initiative, Luna Nova Music, and the Eugene Contemporary Chamber Ensemble.
+Brandon’s compositions have recently been performed by the Contemporary Undercurrent of Song Project (Allie Porter, Amy Petrongelli, and Zach Pulse), New York Festival of Song, Miami Frost Wind Ensemble, sTem Trio, Trade Winds Ensemble at the Umoja Centre in Tanzania, Boston New Music Initiative, Luna Nova Music, and the Eugene Contemporary Chamber Ensemble.
 His recent composition for wind ensemble, Wanderlust, was premiered in Sydney and Melbourne, Australia by Jason Noble the Scarsdale Wind Ensemble.
-Exciting forthcoming projects include a commission for the Contemporary Undercurrent of Song Project (Princeton, NJ) and, in the summer of 2017, a collaboration with Trade Winds Quintet where he will develop a composition-focused series of workshops with the organization RefugeeOne and its partner schools (Chicago, IL).
-Brandon has received honors from American Composers Orchestra, National Federation of Music Clubs, ASCAP, University of Oregon, and Belvedere Chamber Music.
+Exciting forthcoming projects include a collaboration with Trade Winds Ensemble where he will develop a composition-focused series of workshops with the organization RefugeeOne and its partner schools (Chicago, IL), a work for Tony Arnold and Third Angle New Music (culminating piece for the Gabriela Lena Frank Creative Academy of Music), and solo bassoon works for Jeffrey Lyman and Javier Rodriguez.
+Brandon has received honors from the Universities of Michigan, Oregon, and Texas, American Composers Orchestra, National Federation of Music Clubs, ASCAP, and Belvedere Chamber Music.

 Beyond the concert hall, Brandon has composed for independent film, musicals, and contemporary plays.
-Also active as a professional bassoonist, he recently Brandon co-founded the Emblems Quintet, a professional woodwind quintet committed to education, performing overlooked repertoire, and commissioning new works.
+Active as a bassoonist, he recently Brandon co-founded the Emblems Quintet, a woodwind quintet/artist collective committed to education, inclusive programming, and performing exciting overlooked repertoire.

-Brandon is a Graduate Student Instructor in Music Theory at the University of Michigan where he is a doctoral candidate in Composition and a Graduate Certificate student in Lesbian, Gay, Bisexual, Transgender, and Queer Studies through the U-M Department of Women's Studies.
+Brandon recently completed a doctoral degree in Composition and a Graduate Certificate in LGBTQ Studies at the University of Michigan where he also taught music theory.
 He holds a master’s degree in composition from The University of Texas at Austin and a bachelor’s degree in composition from University of Oregon.
-Passionate about advocacy and leadership, Brandon recently served on the U-M School of Music, Theatre and Dance Graduate Student Committee for Diversity, Equity, and Inclusion and has served as the director of the Itch New Music Ensemble at Brevard Music Center, PR Coordinator of CLUTCH New Music at The University of Texas, and was Composition co-chair for The Graduate Association of Music & Musicians at UT (GAMMA-UT) in 2014.
+His influential teachers include Evan Chambers, Kristin Kuster, Robert Livingston Aldridge, David Dzubay, Dan Welcher, David Crumb, and Robert Kyr.
+Passionate about advocacy and leadership, Brandon served on the U-M School of Music, Theatre and Dance Graduate Student Committee for Diversity, Equity, and Inclusion, was PR Coordinator of CLUTCH New Music at The University of Texas, Composition co-chair for The Graduate Association of Music & Musicians at UT, and has served as the director of the Itch New Music Ensemble at Brevard Music Center.